 Nurturing a steady stream of leads is the absolute best way to avoid the classic freelance up and down income cycle.
 But a close second to that is investing in personal projects.
 These projects can be anything from developing your own products to participating in relevant affiliate programs.

-The January Lull is one of the reasons I launched my UX coaching program last year.
+The January Lull is one of the reasons I launched my UX mentor program last year.
 Besides meeting great people and getting a chance to help them with their careers, it’s pretty steady and helps fill in the income blanks while I’m waiting for larger projects to get approved.

 You can also improve your existing skill set.
 Slow periods are a great time to review online courses.
 Some recent classes I’ve taken include Learn Sketch 3 A to Z and Mark Price’s iOS 10 and Swift 3 course.